-While facial massages and potent skin-care products can definitely be helpful in tightening up the area, sometimes time—and drastic results—is of the essence, and that’s where the magic of makeup comes in.
-Here, top tips from the professionals on how to master a chiseled-looking profile in minutes.
+While facial massages, surgical procedures and potent skin-care products can help tighten up the area, sometimes you need a quicker fix, and that’s where the magic of makeup comes in.
+If you want to stop doing double takes when noticing your double chin, follow these makeup tips to master a more chiseled profile in minutes.

 Focus on the jawline